 Adding unrelated categories to your Google My Business page to reach a wider audience.
 If you are a fitness business, there is absolutely no reason to be adding pet care into your business’s categories.

 Duplicating specific pages and including local terminology to target varying cities on a local level is also considered black hat SEO.

 Trust Your Austin SEO Firm to Help Set You Up for SEO Success

 A trusted SEO consultant can do more for your business than you may think, including:

 This requires knowing what to look for in an SEO firm and consultant.
-Key factors to consider include having a lack of content recommendations, little-to-no communications, lack of experience, and more.
+Key factors to consider include a lack of content recommendations, little-to-no communication, lack of experience, and more.

 Ready to up your SEO game?
 Gain more traffic to your business with our affordable SEO plans!
 Contact us today to learn more.